AmirShkolnik/DivingCenter/README_v.0.1.md

 - **Application Hosting:** For hosting and running the application, Heroku, a cloud platform as a service (PaaS), is utilized.
 It enables seamless deployment, automatic scaling, and management tools for monitoring and maintaining the application.
 [Heroku](https://www.heroku.com)
   - **Setting up on Heroku:**
-Here's a simplified 10-step explanation on how to use Heroku's cloud server to deploy your "Cups of Joy" coffee project, written in easy-to-understand language for non-coders:
+Here's a simplified 10-step explanation on how to use Heroku's cloud server to deploy your "Diving Center" coffee project, written in easy-to-understand language for non-coders:

 1. **Sign up for Heroku**: Go to heroku.com and create an account.

 2. **Create a new app**: After logging in, click on the "New" button in the top right corner and select "Create New App".
 Give your app a unique name and choose your preferred region.

 3. **Connect to GitHub**: In the "Deploy" section, select "GitHub" as the deployment method.
-Search for your "Cups of Joy" repository and connect it to Heroku.
+Search for your "Diving Center" repository and connect it to Heroku.

 4. **Set up environment variables**: In the "Settings" section, click on "Reveal Config Vars".
 Here, you'll need to add some important variables:
    - `SECRET_KEY`: A secret key for your Django project (you can generate one online).